rehierl/abstract-properties/15-x-hierarchies-2/_remarks.md

 - related or disjoint/subsequent
 - overlap - cant uniquely determine the relationship
 - i.e. neither a super- and no a sub-set
-- i.e. if in overlap, then no least-significant superset
+- i.e. if overlap, then no least-significant superset